-C. School District of Choice Program (E.C. section 48300-48316)
+B. School District of Choice Program (E.C. section 48300-48316)

 A school district may enact the School District of Choice Program.
 The program allows the receiving district to enroll non-district students without the agreement of their district of residence.
-Under this program, priority must be given to siblings of children already in attendance and the receiving district may also give priority to children of military personnel.
+Under this program, priority must be given to siblings of children already in attendance, students who are eligible for free or reduced-price meals and to children of military personnel, in that order.